bcleonard/ibm_cos_toolkit/README.md

 * [s3 cli access scripts](s3_access_scripts/)

-These scripts are provided as-is without any support.
+The scripts and information provided in this toolkit are provided as-is, without any support.
 Please use accordingly.

+Here is a list of other tool, scripts, etc. that you may find useful when administrating IBM COS:

+* (testssl.sh)[https://testssl.sh/] - Testing TLS/SSL encryption
+* (Object Generator)[https://github.com/IBM/og] - http load tool designed for load testing object storage api's